joj-macho/joj-macho.github.io/README.md

 # My-Portfolio-Site

 Welcome to my portfolio website repository!
 This project showcases my work and projects, offering a glimpse into my skills and experience.
-The website is built using HTML, CSS, and JavaScript.
+The website is built using HTML, CSS, JavaScript, and Jekyll.

 ## Overview

-This repository houses the source code for my portfolio website.
-The site consists of a portfolio page and a workspace page.
-The portfolio page highlights key projects and works as a landing space, while the workspace page provides a deeper dive into my projects and creations.
+This repository holds the source code for my portfolio website.
+The site is divided into two main sections:

+- **Portfolio Page:** A welcoming landing space that highlights key projects and introduces me.
+- **Workspace Page:** A deeper dive into my projects, organized into various categories for your exploration.

 ## Portfolio Outputs

-Here are some samples of my portfolio outputs:
+Here are some samples of what you'll find on my portfolio website:

 ### Main Portfolio Page

-Sample of the main header of the portfolio website.
+The main header of the portfolio website

 <p align="center">
   <img src="portfolio-output/main-page-output.png" alt='Main Portfolio Page'>
 </p>

-Sample of about me page and projects in the portfolio.
+Detailed about me page and project highlights in the portfolio.

 <p align="center">
   <img src="portfolio-output/about-page-output.png" alt='Main About Page'>